 A Little Bit More About Me

 Both sides of my family are from Mauritius – a small island nation in the Indian Ocean, deeply vulnerable to the impacts of climate change.
 In 1983, my parents moved to Johannesburg, South Africa, where I was born, grew up and went to school.
 At the age of 19, I moved from Johannesburg to the town of Makhanda in the Eastern Cape of South Africa to attend (the university unfortunately still known as) Rhodes University.
 After completing a Bachelor of Arts in Philosophy and Organisational Psychology, I went on to study a Master of Arts in Philosophy focusing on global justice, poverty, and environmental ethics.
 In the second year of my masters, I had the honour and the privilege of being selected as a Mandela Rhodes Scholar – an experience which introduced me to incredible leaders from across the African continent and further inspired me to dedicate my life to fighting for climate justice.

-Alongside my studies in South Africa, I was involved in, helped found and/or led several primarily youth- and student-driven social justice, climate justice, and sustainable development-focused organisations.
+Alongside my studies in South Africa, I was involved in, helped found and/or led several primarily youth- and student-driven organisations focused on social justice, climate justice, and sustainable development.
 As part of those organisations, I worked on a number of projects and campaigns, including: a campaign to fight against proposed fracking plans in South Africa; a wildlife conservation and career education program with low income schools; and a campaign advocating for South Africa to put in place a robust, just, and substantial carbon tax.